LinkedInLearning/learning-bitbucket-3821269/ch3_working_with_jira_cloud/03_04_create_an_issue_and_link_to_bitbucket_branch/README.md

-# 03_04 create an issue and link to bitbucket branch
+# 03_04 Create an Issue and Link to a Bitbucket Branch

 ![Create an issue and link to bitbucket](./images/SCR-20240301-pqoy.png)